Manage the schedule for when protection updates should be downloaded and applied

 Use Configuration Manager to schedule protection updates

-On your Microsoft Endpoint Manager console, open the antimalware policy you want to change (click Assets and Compliance in the navigation pane on the left, then expand the tree to Overview > Endpoint Protection > Antimalware Policies)
+On your Microsoft Configuration Manager console, open the antimalware policy you want to change (click Assets and Compliance in the navigation pane on the left, then expand the tree to Overview > Endpoint Protection > Antimalware Policies)

 Go to the Security intelligence updates section.